Skip to main content

 Our own set of components consists of:

-Box - Think of a DIV with all the goodies you are used to—border, background, inner and outer spacing, and even a border radius!
+• Box – Think of it as a <div> with all the styling powers you’d expect: borders, backgrounds, inner and outer spacing, and even rounded corners.

 Here are some examples of how individual components map to the design: